johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 In the repo's settings, you will need to add the secret to the repo.
 You can do this by going to the repo's settings, then to the "Secrets and variables" section and then select the "Actions" section.
 Click the "New repository secret" button and add the secret as shown below.
+Use the name `NPM_TOKEN` unless you've changed it in your workflow file.

 ![GitHub Secrets](./docs/gh-secrets.png)